Q+A with an Expert on Windows 11 Integration with AI + Intel Unlocking Productivity, Security, and Innovation

 With tools like M365 Copilot integrated into everyday apps like Outlook and Excel, we’re now automating tasks that once took hours, in minutes.
 This boosts efficiency letting us focus on more strategic goals.

-With Copilot features embedded in Windows 11, powered by Intel’s NPUs, the system not only runs smoother but smarter.
+With Copilot features embedded in Windows 11 Pro, powered by Intel’s NPUs, the system not only runs smoother but smarter.

 Intel's commitment to an open AI ecosystem aligns perfectly with Microsoft’s vision for a smarter workplace.
 This synergy ensures our technologies are not just accessible but also pivotal in advancing how businesses operate, anticipating needs and solving problems proactively.